 Q14: What would you recommend for a customer using Person Accounts in Salesforce?

-Person Accounts should also be activated in Pardot – this can be done through Support.
-You’ll need to let them know what the record type name is in Salesforce for Person Accounts, and whether you’d like Pardot to create Leads or Person Accounts when pushing prospects to Salesforce.
+Person Accounts should also be activated in Pardot, which can be done by the Pardot admin.
+You’ll need to specify whether you’d like Pardot to create Leads or Person Accounts when pushing prospects to Salesforce.

 Q15: What would you recommend to look for in a Pardot Health Check/System Audit?